An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Shibuya Sky – very popular at sunset!

-• Explore the pulsing Akihabara electric town
+• Explore the pulsing Akihabara electric town, shopping for all things anime, manga and electronics

 • Visit some of Tokyo’s temples and shrines, including Senso-ji and Hie Shrine